magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

--   Import\_LocalTrans contains an estimate of the number of taxa that are have changed state wrt. the state of the closest common ancestral node with any other taxa.
+-   Import\_LocalTrans contains an estimate of the number of taxa that are have changed state wrt. the state of the closest common ancestral node shared with any other taxa.
 -   Lineage\_sizes contains the number of taxa that belong to the mapped state.
 This means that for the entire group, all the interal nodes will be mapped to the same state with 50% or higher probability.